Litigation victories were chosen among the top California wins for the sixth consecutive year.

 - Contract interpretation

-Prior to joining Latham full-time, Mr. Stafford was a summer associate in the Washington, D.C. office and clerked for Judge Jay S. Bybee of the United States Court of Appeals for the Ninth Circuit.
+Prior to joining Latham full-time, Mr. Stafford clerked for Judge Jay S. Bybee of the United States Court of Appeals for the Ninth Circuit and was a summer associate in the Washington, D.C. office.

 Mr. Stafford earned his JD at Wake Forest University School of Law, where he graduated magna cum laude and first in his class.
 In 2016, he won the James F. Hoge Award for Best Student Submission to the Wake Forest Law Review.
 He also competed as a member of Wake Forest’s national moot court team, which won the overall National Championship and the Best Brief Award at the 2017 NYC Bar Association National Moot Court Competition.